Learn about how to prepare for a disk-based data import job.

 Note

-2. Issue the apt install command as the root user that has write permissions to the /opt directory.
+Issue the yum install command as the root user that has write permissions to the /opt directory.

 X.Y.Z represents the version numbers that match the installer you downloaded.